jmarekdata/lemur_data/README.md

 * Think analytically about data aggregation and business logic.

 ## 📂 Project Structure
-The repository is organized by platform or source:
+The repository is organized by platform or source
 * `/sql_interview_challenges` – Solutions from "Ace the Data Science Interview".
 * `/linkedin_puzzles` – Daily SQL challenges found on LinkedIn.
 * `/datalemur` – Specific tasks from the DataLemur platform.